nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   and “CS2103” respectively.
 * `edit 2 d/15-04-2021 r/Open Book` edits the date and remark of the deadline at index 2 to be “15 April 2021” and “Open Book” respectively.
+  `edit 3 n/Finals ptag/HIGH` edits the task name and priority tag of the task at index 3 to be "Finals" and "HIGH" respectively

 ### Locating deadlines by moduleName: `find`